ESA-EarthCODE/portal/pages/ecosystem.md

 </section>
 <section class="white">

-## Sponsored access ESA and partner cloud computing platforms
+## Accessible Computation - ESA and Partner Cloud Computing Platforms

-Unlock powerful cloud computing for Earth science research.
-With EarthCODE, top cloud computing platforms are seamlessly accessible by users.
-Explore the development tools, EO Data selection, and compute capabilities each platform provides.
-Integration with EarthCODE, ensures that the platform supports FAIR tooling, development, and sharing of interoperable workflows and automates data publication process accessible via <a href="https://workspace.earthcode.eox.at/" target="_blank">Single Sign On (SSO)</a>.
+EarthCODE offers accessible computation resources for Earth Science.
+Thematic and generic cloud computing platforms from ESA and partnering initiatives are integrated in the EarthCODE federation, offering tailored and powerful development environments, access to EO data collections, and AI capabilities.

+Integrated platforms are accessible via <a href="https://workspace.earthcode.eox.at/" target="_blank">Single Sign On (SSO)</a>.

+Browse the [Documentation](https://esa-earthcode.github.io/documentation/Integrating%20New%20Platforms%20to%20EarthCODE/) to learn more about joining the EarthCODE initiative as a Platform Provider.

 <esa-cards>
   <esa-card